automata-network/docs/docs/witness/user-guide.md

 The results of the proposal can be seen after it has been concluded and finalized.

-For Private proposal - only the final winning option will be shown
+For Private Proposal: Only the final winning option will be shown

 ![](../assets/result_private.png){width="673" height="463"}

-For Medium proposal - the voting statistics will also be shown for each option
+For Medium Proposal: The voting statistics will also be shown for each option

 ![](../assets/result_medium.png){width="673" height="463"}